In my entire career as an engineering educator, I’ve only once observed engineering students acting professionally in the classroom.

 4. Significant public good results from the practice of the profession.

-So what did I have to do to promote this behavior from my Systems Design class?
-A couple of steps (open to revision):
+So what did I have to do to promote truly professional behavior from a class?
+A couple of steps:

-1. Give them a real challenge and real resources that require them to work together for a solution (analogous to a concert/performance).
+1. Give them a real challenge and real resources that require them to work together for a solution.
+In my case, the students were constructing an entire kinematic art installation for a faculty member.
+The installation had 5+ separate features that each required a team of engineers to realize.

-2. Hand over the reigns/marker/pointer/mouse to the students to empower them to present, be empathetic to, and address the needs between eachother (analogous to a flipped course).
+2. Hand over the reins/marker/pointer/mouse to the students to empower them to present, be empathetic to, and address the needs between eachother (analogous to a flipped course).
+I love the jigsaw classroom technique for defining autonomous roles.
+In our case, each team had defined roles and had to get the separate features working together in a complex system.

-3. Test the system by giving them real and impromptu opportunities to perform and thereby increase their confidence (we had a UW news crew drop in and take video, the students rocked it!).
+3. Test the system by giving them real and impromptu opportunities to perform and thereby increase their confidence.
+In our case, a news crew from the UW was on campus filming acts of flipped educational experiences in engineering.
+My teams delivered an impromptu performance of their design review for the news crew and rocked it!

 4. Record/tell the story so that it can be repeated by them and others.